Student Employment Guidelines

 5. Position number: Ensure the position number matches the job code.
 Consult your budget analyst for the correct position number, which should align with the dept and job code.

-The above factors determine the student’s eligibility for employment, the appropriate job code/classification, and which appointment path to use
+The above factors determine the student’s eligibility for employment, the appropriate job code/classification, and which appointment path to use.

-Student Employee Guidelines
+Student Employee Guidelines FAll 2025

 Student Assistant’s Work History